Heerde

-Heerde ([ˈɦeːrdə]) is a municipality and a town in the eastern Netherlands.
+Heerde ([ˈɦeːrdə]) is a municipality and a town in the province of Gelderland, in the eastern Netherlands.
 Compared to the rest of the Netherlands, Heerde is fairly religious, as are many of the towns and cities in the Veluwe region.

 Population centres

 Politics

-The municipal council consists of 17 seats, which have been divided as follows since 2018:
+The Heerde municipal council consists of 17 seats, which since the 2022 municipal elections have been divided as follows: